puremourning/vimspector/README.md

 5. Configure your project's debug profiles (create `.vimspector.json`, or set `g:vimspector_configurations`) - see the [reference guide](https://puremourning.github.io/vimspector/configuration.html)

-### Method 2: Using a clone the repo, Vim packages and select gadgets to be installed
+### Method 2: Using a clone of the repo, Vim packages and select gadgets to be installed

 1. [Check the dependencies](#dependencies)
 1. Install the plugin as a Vim package.
 See `:help packages`.
-2. Add `packadd! vimspector` to you `.vimrc`
+2. Add `packadd! vimspector` to your `.vimrc`
 2. Install some 'gadgets' (debug adapters) - see `:h vimspector-install-gadgets` in Vim or [supported languages](#supported-languages)
 3. Configure your project's debug profiles (create `.vimspector.json`, or set `g:vimspector_configurations`) - see the [reference guide](https://puremourning.github.io/vimspector/configuration.html)